iinsertNameHere/catnap-docs/docs/src/Configuration/Stats.md

 You can add as many `separators` as you wish!

 ## Disk Stats
-The disk stats are defined using the prefix `disk_` and a index number.
+The disk stats are defined using the prefix `disk_` and an index number.

 ```toml
 disk_[index] = {icon = ">", name = "disk", color = "(BE)"}